This article has links to products and services we love, which we may make commission from.

 Your knowledgeable tour guide will take you around to the best spots locals love, and you’ll even get to take home some iconic Maine craft beer!

-One day trip from Boston, MA might not be able to accommodate both of these tours, but one more amazing option: a 2-hour history tour highlighting 200 years of Portland’s history.
+A day trip might not be able to accommodate both of these tours, but one more amazing option: a 2-hour history tour highlighting 200 years of Portland’s history.

 You won’t miss any of the most special landmarks of the city, and you’ll be treated to something sweet at the end of the tour!